I Ching Oracle Result: Transformation from Hexagram 45 with Changing Lines 2, 3 to Hexagram 28

 (Cuì rú jiē rú, wú yōu lì, wǎng wú jiù, xiǎo lìn.)

 "Gathering with hesitation.
-There is no advantage.
-Moving forward brings no fault, but there is some regret."
+No direction is favorable.
+Moving forward brings no error, but there is a constrained outcome."

 The gathering lacks conviction.
 Participation is reluctant or unclear, weakening the structure.